(part 18 of 20)

 Aesthetics

-There are general principles of beauty: proportion, grace, interest, etc. They can be subjective to a greater or lesser extent, based on personal taste and culture, but they can also be grounded more objectively in physics, nature, and our species’ evolution.
+There are general principles of beauty and interest: proportion, grace, patterns, familiarity, surprise, etc. They can be subjective to a greater or lesser extent, based on personal taste and culture, but they can also be grounded more objectively in physics, nature, and our species’ evolution.
+While composing, aesthetics should always be kept in mind.

-Also try to think objectively, from the perspective of someone listening to the music for the first time, and how they might perceive it and better absorb and enjoy it.
-Maintaining this frame of mind takes practice, but over time it will dramatically increase the quality of your music.
+Again, try to think objectively from the perspective of someone listening to the music for the first time.
+How they might perceive the music and better absorb and enjoy it?
+Tapping into and maintaining this frame of mind takes practice, but over time it will yield great results.

 Next